 - Men of Action is. . . the work of dedicated Christians who go beyond their narrow circle of concern and become involved in meeting the crucial needs of others in the name of Jesus Christ.

 - Men of Action is. . .
 Love in Action!

 The Men of Action ministry is for every man.
 There are three different types of men in our congregation: First, the go-getter, the man who loves to participate in as many events as possible (these men are leaders).
 Second, there are men who would like to get involved but sit on the sidelines because they feel they are not as qualified as the leader.
 They don’t come forward to volunteer, but if asked to help will become a vital part of the group.
 Third, there are those men who feel that church is a Sunday affair and don’t feel a real commitment to work for the Lord.

 - Provide men with a new awareness of themselves and their worth to the church.

 - Provide opportunities for men to explore and become more conscious of their gifts and how to use them in service for God.

 - Provide Christians a means of continuing a cherished heritage of witnessing and ministering.

-Each local Chapter should commit to accomplish at least one Men of Action project a year.
-Don’t forget to report this in the Chapter Annual reports.
+Each local Chapter should commit to accomplishing one project annually.
+Remember to share the project in the Chapter Annual reports.